 The first layer of gelatin, pineapple and raspberries…

 Beat the cream cheese and sour cream in a small bowl until smooth.
-Carefully spread over the gelatin in mold; top with remaining gelatin mixture.
+Carefully spread over the gelatin in mold; top with remaining 3 cups gelatin mixture.
 Refrigerate 6 hours or until firm.

 The second layer of sour cream and cream cheese – oh yes!